nageshsinghc4/Voice-assistant/README.md

 10. Tells you latest news feeds.
 11. Tells you about almost anything you ask.

-Interaction with Voice assistant: [link](https://photos.google.com/share/AF1QipNJW9DztpXUh4dBJN06S4cwKHo0S1PyWZrTJqjaVJ5ZJysxzjI4pxazL3sd_hvAiw?key=U28yakRQOTdGcmFvMTktZnMwYmF4NGZMeVY5a0hB)
+Interaction with Voice assistant: (Will upoad soon)

 You can read [this](https://www.theaidream.com/post/build-your-first-voice-assistant) article to understand step by step approach to build this voice assistant.